WordPress Review: A Complex Builder with Better Customization

 So someone told you to use WordPress for your business website, and you dutifully plugged “wordpress review” into Google (or Bing; we don’t judge) and ended up here.

 Well, we hate to break it to you, but that person probably meant you should use WordPress.org, and this review is about WordPress.com.

 Sorry, let’s translate that: WordPress.org is an open source software, but you likely mistook it for WordPress.com, the website builder slash hosting company built on WordPress software.
 But since WordPress.com offers an all-in-one website solution that includes the WordPress.org software, maybe it’s the better service for you anyway.

 You can find out for sure with this review.
-Start by checking out how we built a WordPress website in the video below, then keep reading to find out when you should build your business website with WordPress.com—but also when you shouldn’t.
+Feel free to check out our WordPress how-to, where we break the process down, or keep reading to find out when you should build your business website with WordPress.com—but also when you shouldn’t.